eliyahougabbay/maze-genetic-algortihm/README.md

   <img src="screenshots\solved_scores.png" />
 </p>

-> The euclidean norm should be equal to 0, however the sequence path stop one square further the labyrinth finish.
+> The euclidean norm should be equal to 0, however the sequence path stop one square further the labyrinth end.